 For the PCSS training calendar, click here.

-The East Bay Safe Prescribing Coalition has developed a “Best Practices Toolkit” to aid prescribers in providing safe and effective treatment of acute pain.
-The toolkit is a collection of clinical tools, resources, and best practices presented in two convenient forms, a printable reference sheet and an expanded online version.
-This resource is the result of deep collaboration among a broad group of stakeholders, including physicians, nurse practitioners, pharmacists, and others within the medical community.
+The East Bay Safe Prescribing Coalition has developed two “Best Practices Toolkits” to aid prescribers in providing safe and effective treatment for patients experiencing acute and chronic pain.
+These documents are a collection of clinical tools, resources, and best practices for pain management and are the result of deep collaboration among a broad group of stakeholders including physicians, nurse practitioners, pharmacists, and others within the medical community.
+Please be aware that neither of these documents represent clinical guidelines and that clinicians should always follow their best clinical judgement while being aware of local laws and regulations on opioid prescribing.

-Expanded online version of the Best Practices Toolkit
+Expanded online version of the Acute Pain Toolkit

 In 2012, Alameda County became the first jurisdiction in the country to pass a Safe Drug Disposal Ordinance, requiring pharmaceutical manufacturers to design, fund and implement a countywide take-back program for unwanted medications.
 The safe disposal of unwanted, unused, or expired medications is a critical tool in preventing misuse and abuse of opioids.
 Households with powerful narcotics left in medicine cabinets, especially those with children, are at much higher risk of diversion, accidental misuse, or even overdose.
 However, improper disposal of pharmaceuticals is harmful to the local environment.
 After facing resistance to the ordinance from pharmaceutical companies, the Supreme Court declined to hear the case in May 2015, ensuring that the ordinance would be implemented.
 Since then, 12 more Safe Disposal Ordinances have been passed throughout the United States, including in Contra Costa County in December of 2016.
 New locations have been added to the Alameda County list as of February 2018.